- How do you become a Sojourner?

 - What if I don’t have any handyman skills, like carpentry?

-Skills of all levels and variety or needed on every sojourn.
+Skills of all levels and variety, or just a desire to learn and serve, are needed on every Sojourn.

 - Do you have to do a certain number of sojourns each year?

 To maintain an active status, Sojourners must complete a minimum of two weeks each year.